- Main sources

 In the Introduction to her monograph ‘Seamus Heaney’ (1998) HV sets out criteria common to the most successful writers of lyric poetry.
 Heaney fulfils all requirements.

-What follow (my summary) are the ingredients HV considers essential:
+What follow (my summary) are the ingredients HV sets out as essential:

-- Heaney has a strong ‘symbolic plane’ at his disposal (for example the bog bodies of North, the Lough Derg pilgrims of Station Island) around which to paint reality as he perceives it to be, and his responses to it (HVp5);
+- Heaney has a strong ‘symbolic plane’ at his disposal (for example the bog bodies of North, the Lough Derg pilgrims of Station Island) around which to paint reality as he perceives it to be, and his responses to it;

 - Heaney possesses a wide-ranging, rich hoard of words and a comprehensive awareness of syntax adequate to express his themes and symbols; he has a poet’s way with words;